Industrial Welding

 - First Aid and CPR

-The goal of the Industrial Welding Program is to enable the Student to earn nationally recognized industry certifications.
+The goal of the Industrial Welding program is to enable the student to earn nationally recognized industry certifications.
 They are available through an independent agency–Alaska Industrial X-Ray.
 This testing is an additional cost to the student and is performed in Anchorage.
 It is the student’s responsibility to make transportation arrangements to the testing site.
-To earn the AVTEC Industrial Welding Program certificate with the highest level of achievement, students must prepare for and earn the following industry certifications:
+To earn the AVTEC Industrial Welding program certificate with the highest level of achievement, students must prepare for and earn the following industry certifications:

 - Structural Certification to AWS Unlimited Thickness